MicrosoftDocs/powerquery-docs/powerquery-docs/cluster-values.md

 author: ptyx507
 ms.service: powerquery
 ms.reviewer:
-ms.date: 11/08/2020
+ms.date: 11/30/2020
 ms.author: v-miesco
 ---

 # Cluster values

-Cluster values automatically create groups with similar values using a fuzzy matching algorithm, and then maps a each column's value to the best-matched group.
-This transform is very useful when you're working with data that has many different variations of the same value and you need to consolidate values into consistent groups.
+Cluster values automatically create groups with similar values using a fuzzy matching algorithm, and then maps each column's value to the best-matched group.
+This transform is very useful when you're working with data that has many different variations of the same value and you need to combine values into consistent groups.

 Consider a sample table with an **id** column that contains a set of IDs and a **Person** column containing a set of variously spelled and capitalized versions of the names Miguel, Mike, William, and Bill.